rbro112/7WeeksTranslations/README.md

 I can be reached at [ryan.brooks@7weeksapp.com](mailto:ryan.brooks@7weeksapp.com) and I'll reply to your email as quickly as I can.

 ### How to translate
 1. Fork this repository or download the files directly if you are unfamiliar with Git.
+You can download them by pressing the download ZIP button to the right.

 2. For all translations, create a new directory.
 Name this directory the language you are translating the files to.